What is the Statement of Comprehensive Income?

 2. Difficulties in making predictions

-The statement of comprehensive income reports the net equity of a business enterprise over a given period.
-The financial statement includes two key parts: the income statement, which outlines the net income, and other comprehensive income, which incorporates the items excluded from the income statement.
+The statement of comprehensive income reports the change in net equity of a business enterprise over a given period.
+The statement of retained earnings includes two key parts: net income, and other comprehensive income, which incorporates the items excluded from the income statement.